 It's also important to mention that your destination matters as well when packing.
 You won't take the same things with you when going hiking as when going to the beach in Australia, so you would have to choose from the checklist the activities you need.
 Please note that the checklist doesn’t include extreme weather conditions that should be considered when travelling to places like Iceland or doing hikes in Norway.

 My packing checklist went through many changes along the years.
 It has been through many one month trips, multi-months road trips, and also a 5 months trip around the world.
 The trip around the world also meant going to the other hemisphere which means switching a lot between seasons.
 We like the outdoors, so we had to take beach stuff and also hiking gear with us.
-We traveled on 5 different continents so far, in tropical countries, and also in freezing cold countries like Iceland.
-Haven’t been to Antarctica yet, but it is planned for this December 😍.
+We traveled on 7 continents, including Antarctica, in tropical countries, and also in freezing cold countries like Iceland.

 Tips & Tricks

 As the Spanish proverb says: "On a long journey even a straw weighs heavy".
 Travel packing is more than following a checklist.
 It needs skill and experience.
-We wrote an article with some tips & tricks about how to pack for your journey to help you optimize your packing and avoid making the same mistakes we did.
+We wrote an article with some tips & tricks about how to pack for your journey to help you optimize your packing and avoid making the same mistakes we did in the past.

 Get The Checklist

 I made the checklist as a PDF so you can easily print it, write on it and cut off while packing.
+That's how I start packing.
 Bear in mind that the list is not exhaustive and you might have your own personal needs.
 Take a few minutes to go through it and brainstorm.
 Think of your daily life and what you used and need on a daily basis.

 As enthusiast hikers, there's no better way to observe and admire nature than a hike.
 However, the thrill of a hike can be ruined if you don't have the proper gear with you.
 For this we made a special article about the gear you need on every hike.

 As you probably noticed, we don't do ads on our website because we hate ads.
 The only way to support this website is through affiliate links.
 Even so, we only share products that we are using ourselves and we are happy with them.
 We don't share links to products we don't enjoy.
-In case you need to buy anything for your next travel please use the following links to help us as well at no extra cost for you.
-Thanks you!
+In case you need to buy anything for your next travel please check out our packing articles and use the product links shared by us to help us as well at no extra cost for you.
+Thank you!